Marinus-Bakara/Intrution-detection-and-preventing-with-suricata/README.md

 **What is happening here**
 Suricata needs to be told **which network interface to monitor**.
-A network interface is the connection point between the firewall and a network — in this case, `em1` is the WAN (external) interface that connects pfSense to the outside world.
+A network interface is the connection point between the firewall and a network in this case, `em1` is the WAN (external) interface that connects pfSense to the outside world.

 By adding the WAN interface, you are telling Suricata to inspect all traffic arriving from the external network before it enters your internal network.
 This is the most critical monitoring point because it catches threats coming from outside before they can reach internal machines.

 The `em1` refers to the physical or virtual network adapter name assigned by the operating system.
 Your interface name may differ depending on your hardware or virtualization platform.

-### Step 4 — Configure Alert and Block Settings (WAN)
+### Step 4.Configure Alert and Block Settings (WAN)

 Scroll down to the **Alert and Block Settings** section: